How to prevent HubSpot quarantined (blocked) contacts

 • Have opened or clicked a marketing email

-• Replied directly to a one-on-one email
+• Replied to a one-on-one email sent from a connected inbox where they were the only recipient.

-These interactions prove the address is valid and active, so HubSpot will not quarantine them.
+These interactions prove the address is valid and active, so HubSpot will not quarantine them

 Need help?